 Access to the legal system

-The courts, not legislatures, should decide whether lawsuits are frivolous, and should dispose of cases that lack merit before either party incurs significant expense.
+Courts, not legislatures, should decide whether lawsuits are frivolous.
+They should do so before either party incurs significant expense.

 Damages in civil proceedings

-Courts and juries should determine damage awards free from all forms of age bias, including devaluation of the quality of an older person’s life or the value of his or her nonremunerative activities.
+Courts and juries should determine damage awards free from all forms of age bias.

 Class action lawsuits

-Congress and state legislatures should not restrict the rights of similarly situated individuals to bring class (or collective) action suits.
-Legislation and regulatory action that would limit access to remedies available under various laws or that would postpone resolution of class action suits should not be adopted.
-Congress should either repeal the Class Action Fairness Act or amend it significantly to restore the rights of individuals to seek full relief in state courts under state laws.
+Policymakers should not restrict the ability to bring a class action.
+This includes measures that would limit access to remedies available under various laws or that would postpone resolution of class action suits.
+Congress should repeal the Class Action Fairness Act.

 Uniform Marital Property Act

-States should adopt legislation, such as the Uniform Marital Property Act, that treats all property (except gifts and inheritance) acquired during marriage as the joint property of both spouses, regardless of who holds title to it.
+States should adopt legislation that treats all property (except gifts and inheritance) acquired during marriage as the joint property of both spouses, regardless of who holds title to it.